getodk/docs/odk1-src/collect-import-export.rst

 2) Compress it using zlib.
 3) Build a QR code from the resulting data.

-You can either scan the generated QR code or transfer it to your device and then import it by clicking on :guilabel:`Select Code from SD Card`  option.
+You can either scan the generated QR code or transfer it to your device and then import it by clicking on :guilabel:`Import QRCode`  option.

 List of keys for all settings
 ------------------------------